The HobbitHouse Ilustrated Glossary of Woodworking terms

 dowel rod --- A long wooden cylinder from which dowels are cut.
 Hardware stores typically sell dowel rods in 3-foot and/or 4-foot lengths with diameters from 1/4" up to 1 1/2".
 Examples:

-dowel screw --- A metal shank with no head and wood screw threads on both ends, used to connect two wooden parts that have blind holes, such as the finial on a stair railing.
-Some are un-threaded in the center to make installation with a pair of locking pliers easy.
+dowel screw --- A cylindrical (not tapered) metal shank (typically of steel) with no head, wood screw threads, and both ends pointed.
+These are used to connect two wooden parts that have blind holes, such as the finial on a stair railing.
+Some are un-threaded in the center to make installation using a pair of locking pliers gripping the center easy.
 Do not confuse with a hanger bolt, which has a machine screw on one end and a wood screw on the other.
+Vendors sometimes list these two different items indiscriminately as one being the other.
 Examples:

 doze --- A form of early decay characterized by a dull and lifeless appearance of the wood, accompanied by a loss of strength and softening of the wood.